-A healthy Nigerian Dairy doe can produce a surprising amount of sweet milk for her small size – up to two quarts per day or more.
+A healthy Nigerian Dairy doe can produce a surprising amount of sweet milk for her small size – just shy of a gallon per day.
 Raw goats milk is full of important nutrients.
 There are over 50 nutrients, including the vitamins A, C, B1, B12, and E, minerals, enzymes, citric acid, amino acids, fatty acids, and unsaturated fatty acids.
 Raw goats milk is digested in just 20 minutes rather than the 8 hours that it takes to digest cows milk.
 Nigerians have the highest butterfat content of all the purebred dairy goats at 6% and even up to 10% with high quality animals.

 Because of their small size (up to 23”) they do not require as much space or food as their larger dairy goat counterparts.
 Their calm, even temperament and engaging personalities make them an extreme pleasure with to work.
 In recent years, they are even being used as therapy animals.

-A hearty breed, Nigerian goats kid with few problems.
+A hardy breed, Nigerian goats kid with few problems.
 New babies average about 1-2 pounds at birth but grow very quickly.
 Nigerian goats are naturally good mothers, taking excellent care of their babies.
-We always keep our babies with their mothers to be raised until weaning time.
+We always keep the babies with their mothers to be raised until weaning time.
 We believe this is very important to the overall health of both mother and baby.

 Therefore, overall the Nigerian Dwarf goat has been a source of great enjoyment with the benefits of rich, sweet milk and increased garden health and productivity.